WillB97/simple-cisco/readme.md

 ## Installation
-The script makes use of the [scapy](https://github.com/secdev/scapy) library in order to perform CDP packet monitoring for the scan function.
+The script makes use of the [scapy](https://github.com/secdev/scapy) library in order to perform CDP packet monitoring and ARP scanning for the scan function.

 ```bash
 pip install -r requirements.txt